 Credit: Thompson & Bender

 Taylor, Manhattan, NY: Croton is great.
 There’s the wonderful Croton Gorge Park and Croton Dam (pictured), with a reservoir that is one of the water supplies for New York City.
 Being able to take Metro-North anywhere and seeing more of the natural landscape of the state has been breathtaking.

 Angelique Piwinski, Middleburgh, NY: In the city of Yonkers, there are Pride flags hanging all over the place, drag nights, and all kinds of things that didn’t exist before.
 The city also does an annual flag rising during Yonkers Pride.
 It’s a wonderful celebration of diversity.

 Trenor Wilkins, Brooklyn, NY: Williamsburg, Brooklyn has pretty much everything you need within three blocks: some of the best restaurants, a bar called The Water Tower Bar at The Williamsburg Hotel, in a converted water tower with amazing views of Manhattan, Nighthawk Cinema for brunch, and many parks.
-The LGBT community within Williamsburg is quite big.
+The LGBTQ community within Williamsburg is quite big.
 You can go to House of Yes, a really amazing queer scene—you’re going to see different outfits, acrobats, and amazing performances.